-He lives on a farm near Palmerston North in the Manawatu region and works from a large, light-filled studio – a converted room at the back of the barn.
+Graham Christensen lives on a farm near Palmerston North and paints from a large, light-filled studio – a converted room at the back of the barn.

-Click the icon below to see a Stuff newspaper article about Graham.
+Click on the Stuff image below to read a newspaper article about Graham.